 - Some papers about databases: PODS '02, EDBT '02

-- More recently, I have been working with L. Adleman's group at USC studying algebraic number theory and generalizations of certain classical results using complex analysis.
+- More recently, I have been working with L. Adleman's group at USC studying algebraic number theory and generalizations of certain classical results, including the Kronecker-Weber theorem, using complex analysis.

 - muCSense Git repository: an Arduino library for accessing and calibrating sensors.

 - A blog describing various algorithms for sensor calibration, how to access a variety of sensors, and detailed descriptions of the design and usage of muCSense code.